How I Air Conditioned My VocalBooth® for $119.05

 REDUCE, REUSE, RECYCLE

 The Panasonic fan I’m using has been discontinued and replaced with a newer model.
 I’m assuming it’s a better version, but can’t guarantee that.
-If you do decide to get a Panasonic fan, a Variac or some Quietflex, here are your sources:
+If you do decide to get a Panasonic fan, a variable transformer, or some Quietflex, here are the names and the prices at the time of purchase.
+Suppliers change from time to time, so do an online search for each one.
+Amazon is always a good place to start.
+Most of the hardware and duct connectors are available at Lowe’s and Home Depot.

 1. Panasonic FV-1115VQ1 Whisperceiling DC Fan $157.52